Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/Inheritance.md">
       Inheritance
   </a></summary>
-  Approach of description of a module according to which <code>will-file</code> can use (inherit) value of fields of other resource(s) of the same type.
+  It is the approach to describing a module when `will-file` can reuse (inherit) value of fields of another resource(s) of the same type.
 </details>
 <details><summary><a href="./concept/ResourcePath.md#Path">
-      Recource path
+      Resource path
   </a></summary>
-  This is a resource for describing the file structure of a module that contains file paths.
-Paths are located in the <code>path</code> section.
+  Resource for determination of the module's file structure.
+It includes paths to the module files.
+The paths are placed in the section <code>path</code>.
 </details>
 <details><summary><a href="./concept/ResourceReflector.md#Resource-reflector">
       Resource reflector